JOFLOX/Bash_project_ITI/Notes.md

 - connect db function print the zenity list EVEN if no databases exist AND if user cancel the selection, the function is called again
 - drop db same as connect goes in infinite loop if no databases exist
 - create db checking if exist was wrong and only check in lower case and not case-insensitive

+# Issues
+- enter column length message is not clear
+- select if table empty dont show any data and show an info
+- insert: if pk string show error message "cant be empty" but in int show just must be int change to cant be empty
+- insert: doesnt check pk string exist
+- update: from search bar just return to menu without any message, must show error message